 “I’m Married, But I Have a Crush on an Unavailable Co-Worker”

 I am about to turn 35.
 I’ve always been self-conscious about my appearance because I am a plus-size girl.
 I have been happily married for 12 years.
 I have been in love two times in my life — once, with my first love in high school and, second, with my husband.
 He was with his baby’s mom when I met him.
-I never pursued anything then but saw him a few years later when they broke ties.
+I never pursued anything then but saw him a few years later after they broke ties.
 We hooked up, and I have been faithful ever since.
 I never cheated on him.
 Ever.
 We have been together for 16 years and married for 12.
 I absolutely, whole-heartedly love this man.

 I consider myself a spiritual person, with strong moral values.
 With my first love, I was a teenager.
 And although we never were sexually intimate, I kissed another person and broke it off with him.
 Since my biological father abandoned us, being faithful and upfront is a priority for me.